rlong/jsonbroker/MessageStructure.md

 ---
 layout: default
+title: Message Structure

 ---

 Message Structure
 =================
-**document-version:  0.0.2014.01.18 (pre-alpha)**
+**document-version:  0.0.2014.03.02 (pre-alpha)**

+### Request / Reply

+The most typical usecase is between a *client* (caller) invoking methods on a *server* (callee).
+This involves one *request* message being passed to from the client to the server and then the server passing back a *response* to the client.
+Request messages are unmarshalled by the jsonbroker library and passed to a developer provided module known *service* which processes the request and passes back a response object which the jsonbroker library attempts to return the response to the client.

-In it's most basic form, a pair of JsonBroker handles the passing of a the passing of a request fom a caller to a service and then the passing of a response from the service to a the same called.
+In it's most basic form, a pair of JsonBroker handles the passing of a the passing of a *request* from a caller to a service and then the passing of a response from the service to a the same called.
 A JsonBroker Message is simply a JSON array.
 A simple request sent to a service would look like